 Please read this SPD thoroughly to learn how the Scholastic Inc. Welfare Benefit Plan works.
-If you have questions contact the Scholastic Benefits Service Center or call the number on the back of your ID card.
+If you have questions contact the Scholastic Benefits Service Center at 1-888-4MY-BENF (1-888-469-2363) or call the number on the back of your ID card.